chancesmith/chance-smith-gatsby-blog/content/blog/rapid-prototyping-framework/index.md

 ## Take Action

 Now it’s your turn to prototype your next challenge.
-Here is your framework with [⏲️timers] you can set.
+Here is our framework with [⏲️timers] you can set.

 1. Brainstorm to list out all your challenges [2mins]